 A rejection of altruism

 Nursing is a whole different ball game.
 Rather than generating wealth, health care is a cost to the government.
 Nursing may have high social value, but the occupation serves no purpose in generating wealth.
-The value of a nurse is in nursing people back to health.
-By its nature, nursing is an altruistic occupation.

 It’s all in our genes